-If you want to use the remote control as a mouse or use the ELP Link III software, you need to connect the main cable.
+If you want to use the remote control as a mouse or use the ELP Link IV software, you need to connect the main cable.
 It provides connectors for:

-- The PS/2 mouse cable (to use the remote control as a mouse) - The serial cable (to use the ELP Link III software and the Effects buttons on the remote control)
+- ☐ The PS/2 mouse or USB cable (to use the remote control as a mouse) - ☐ The serial cable (to use the ELP Link IV software)

-1. Connect the small end of the main cable to the projector's Mouse/Com 1 port.
-(Use the Mouse/Com 2 port if you are connecting a second computer.)
+Connect the round end of the main cable to the projector's Mouse/Com 1 port.
+(Use the Mouse/Com 2 port if you are connecting a second computer, and make sure the Computer 2/BNC video switch on the rear of the projector is set to the Computer 2 position.)

-2. To use the remote control as a wireless mouse, connect the 9-pin end of the PS/2 mouse cable included with the projector to the MOUSE terminal on the square end of the main cable.
+2. To use the remote control as a wireless mouse, connect the PS/2 mouse or USB cable included with the projector to the MOUSE terminal on the square end of the main cable.

-3. Disconnect your mouse from the mouse port on the back of your computer and replace it with the other end of the PS/2 mouse cable included with the projector.
+3. Disconnect your mouse from the mouse port on the back of your computer and replace it with the other end of the PS/2 mouse or USB cable.
 (Your computer's mouse will be disabled while you are using the remote control as a mouse.)

-Note: If your system uses a serial mouse, perform steps 2 and 3 using the PC mouse serial cable instead of the PS/2 mouse cable (not shown in the illustration).
+Note: If your system uses a serial mouse, perform steps 2 and 3 using the PC mouse serial cable instead of the PS/2 mouse or USB cable (not shown in the illustration).

-4. To use the ELP Link III software or to use the Effects buttons on the remote control, connect one end of the serial cable to the SERIAL terminal on the square end of the main cable.
+4. To use the ELP Link IV software or to program new effects for the Effects buttons on the remote control, connect one end of the serial cable to the SERIAL terminal on the square end of the main cable.